-We’re going to give you BIM One’s tried and tested methods to run productive BIM coordination meetings with BIM Track.
+We’re going to give you BIM One’s tried and tested methods to run a productive BIM coordination meeting with BIM Track.
 We’ll even give you some tips that are a little, well, ugly, but will make your meetings blissfully straightforward.

 You’re going to be spending quality time every week with the same 10 people who are in your first coordination meeting.
 Implement these tips from day one and you will see the process develop a productive life of its' own as time goes on.

 Before the meeting